 A pair of work gloves

 Heaven forbid your engine ever catches fire, or a campfire jumps its boundaries.
 But if you're thinking of the giant, heavy wall-mounted fire extinguishers you see in schools and corporate stairwells, you'll be pleased to know there are much smaller, more portable options on the market.
-We found a 16-oz. can of MAX Professional Fire Gone Portable Extinguisher for $10.33 at Amazon, which looks more like a can of bug spray than a fire stopping tool.
+We found First Alert AF400 Tundra Fire Extinguishing Aerosol Spray for $12.58 at Amazon, which looks more like a can of bug spray than a fire stopping tool.